nocodb/nocodb/README.md

 * Group By, Having (as a separate API) :fire::fire:
 * Multiple group by in one API :fire::fire:
 * Chart API for numeric column :fire::fire:
-* Prototyping (features available with ONLY local MySql server)
+* Prototyping (features available when using local MySql server only)
     * Run dynamic queries :fire::fire::fire:
     * Upload single file
     * Upload multiple files